addyosmani/backbone-fundamentals/backbone-fundamentals.md

   out: 'dist/main.js',
 ```

 The paths above are relative to the `baseUrl` for our project and in our case it would make sense to make this the `app` folder.
-The `out` parameter informs r.js that we want to concatenate everything into a single file, that should be called `main.js` and be created within the `dist/` directory.
-Note that here, we do need to add the `.js` extension to the filename.
-Earlier we saw that when referencing modules by filenames, you don't need to use the `.js` extension, however this is one case in which you do.
+The `out` parameter informs r.js that we want to concatenate everything into a single file called `main.js` under the `dist/` directory.
+Note that here we do need to add the `.js` extension to the filename.
+Earlier, we saw that when referencing modules by filenames, you don't need to use the `.js` extension, however this is one case in which you do.

 Alternatively, we can specify `dir`, which will ensure the contents of our `app` directory are copied into this directory. e.g: